minetest-mods/digtron/README.md

 modular tunnel-boring machines, bridge-builders, road-pavers, wall-o-matics, and other such construction/destruction contraptions.

+## IMPORTANT NOTICE FOR MOD WRITERS

+Due to bugs in the implementation the internal `items_dropped` list appended to during a digtron cycle and passed to various node call backs and global digtron functions could potentially contain items in both `string` and `ItemStack` form, even though it was documented to contain item strings only.

+In order to fix the problems caused by this (without requiring bidirectional conversion multiple times), the implementation was changed to only add items as an `ItemStack`.
+Also `damage_creatures` callbacks are now called with an empty list and no longer have access to previously dug/dropped items.

+Compatibility code (logging deprecation warnings if exercised) has been added supporting mods that just add item names to the list of drops, but if a mod provides more complex functionality, it needs to be changed in order to continue working correctly.
+Even if a mod just adds item strings it is recommended to change it to add dropped items as `ItemStack` objects, too.
+To determine whether the running version of digtron contains this change, check `digtron.feature_dropped_items_are_stacks`.

 ## Basic functionality

 A digging machine's components must be connected to the control block via a path leading